TroyUyan/Racing-Calculator-v3/README.md

 Progress can be tracked on the [project's Trello board](https://trello.com/b/qz2PcZ8E).

-It will be live at [racingcalculator.troyuyan.com](http://racingcalculator.troyuyan.com) soon!
+It will be live at [racingcalculator.troyuyan.com](http://racingcalculator.troyuyan.com) when complete!

 ***